Does this test have other names?

 results show total testosterone levels of:

-If your testosterone levels are lower than normal, you may have a condition that affects
+If your testosterone levels are higher or lower than normal, you may have a condition

-your testosterone production.
-If your testosterone levels are higher than normal,
+that affects your testosterone production.
+If your levels are higher than normal,

 How is this test done?

-arm.
-This test is usually done in the morning, because testosterone levels tend to
+your arm or hand.
+This test is usually done in the morning.
+This is because testosterone

-be highest at that time.
-But you may need to have this test more than once, and at
+levels tend to be highest at that time.
+But you may need to have this test more than

-different times of the day, to confirm low testosterone levels.
-This is because your
+once, and at different times of the day, to confirm low testosterone levels.
+This

-testosterone level can change from morning to evening and from day to day.
+is because your testosterone level can change from morning to evening and from day

 Does this test pose any risks?